 How to Apply Online for Medicare

 Social Security offers you a quick online application for Medicare that can be completed in fewer than ten minutes.
 You do not have to be receiving income benefits to get Medicare.
-Just visit the social security website at www.ssa.gov and follow the links to apply for Medicare.
+Just visit the Social Security website and follow the links about applying for Medicare.

 While you wait for your card to arrive, our friendly agents can help you learn your Medicare supplemental insurance options.
 You’ll be ready to set up the rest of your coverage by the time you get your card.

 Enrolling in Medicare online is certainly the easiest, but occasionally people run into problems because some of their data is incorrect in Social Security’s system.
 If that happens, you can consider signing up by phone.
 Let’s take a look at that next.

 Applying for Medicare by phone is just as easy as applying for Medicare online.
 Contact Social Security at 1-800-772-1213 ( for TTY users, it’s 1-800-325-0778) and tell the representative that you wish to apply for Medicare.
 Sometimes you will be helped immediately.
 If the volume of calls is high, Social Security will schedule a telephone appointment with you to take your application over the phone.